Call of Cthulhu Miniatures

 Call of Cthulhu Miniatures is a line of miniatures published by Grenadier Models.

 Contents

 Call of Cthulhu Miniatures were numerous sets of miniatures suitable for Call of Cthulhu.

 Reception

+Frederick Paul Kiesche III reviewed Call of Cthulhu Adventurers and Call of Cthulhu Creatures for Fantasy Gamer magazine and stated that "I heartily congratulate Grenadier, consultant Scott Slingsby, and figure designers Andrew Chernak (Adventurers) and John Dennett (Creatures).
+Keep up the good work!"

+John T. Sapienza, Jr. reviewed Call of Cthulhu Miniatures for Different Worlds magazine and stated that "The adventurers are dressed appropriately for the 1920s, which means you could also use this box for gangster or other adventure games set in that period.
+The creatures box could be used for any fantasy game for which you need new kinds of monsters."

 Frederick Paul Kiesche III reviewed Call of Cthulhu Miniatures in Space Gamer No. 73.
 Kiesche commented that "I give these miniatures, despite my reservations, a hearty recommendation.
 These creeping horrors and the brave souls who fight them have definitely captured my interest and have started to gnaw at my soul."